-Services that are covered for you What you must pay when you get these services in-network and out-of-network once you have been referred into the program.
-1-833-219-1182, TTY 1-844-488-9724 or modivcare.com/ BookNow New referrals are required following each discharge.
-If you have been recently discharged from the hospital or a skilled nursing facility and would like a referral, call the phone number on your UnitedHealthcare member ID card.
-Trips must be to or from plan-approved medically related appointments (locations); limited to ground transportation only.
-Contact ModivCare for a list of plan approved locations.
-Mileage reimbursement available upon request (arrangements must be set up in advance by contacting ModivCare).
-Each one-way trip must not exceed 50 miles.
-A trip is Considered one way; a round trip is considered 2 trips.
-The benefit cannot be used for emergency related trips.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network New referrals are required following each discharge.
+If you have been recently discharged from the hospital or a skilled nursing facility and would like a referral, call the phone number on your UnitedHealthcare member ID card. □ Trips must be to or from plan-approved medically related appointments (locations); limited to ground transportation only. □ Mileage reimbursement available upon request (arrangements must be set up in advance). □ Each one-way trip must not exceed 50 miles.
+A trip is considered one way; a round trip is considered 2 trips. □ The benefit cannot be used for emergency related trips.
 Drivers do not have medical training.
-In case of an emergency, call 911.
-Please reach out to ModivCare for a comprehensive list of plan approved locations.
-Benefit allows up to one companion per trip at least 18 years of age or older.
-Cab/Sedan services available.
-Standard transportation services require at least 2 humineses days advanced nation. business days advanced notice.
-Appointments can be made up to 30 days in advance.
-Weekend scheduling available only for urgent requests as specified by Modivcare.
-In-home Personal Care Receive 6 hours of non-medical in-home personal care like companionship, meal prep, medication reminders and more with a CareLinx professional caregiver.
-Contact CareLinx for
+In case of an emergency, call 911. □ One companion per trip at least 18 years of age or older. □ Cab/sedan services available. □ Standard transportation services require at least 2 business days advanced notice. □ Appointments can be made up to 30 days in advance. □ Weekend scheduling available only for urgent requests.
+Non-Medical personal care Receive 6 hours of non-medical personal care each year provided through a professional caregiver to perform tasks such as companionship, meal prep, medication reminders and more.
+Call the customer service number on your UnitedHealthcare member ID card for more information and to request and schedule care.
+No referral required.
+Unused hours do not roll over.
+Caregiver hours must be scheduled in 2-hour increments.